cellplatform/platform-0.2.0/README.md

 >> **"libraries not frameworks"**
->> Orient toward framework agnosticism (as the default, extendible via driver plugins).
+>> An orientation toward framework agnosticism (which is the choise **default** in most circumstances).
+>> Then levered by a simple/strict extensino pattern, (eg. "drivers") as appropriate to the module's domain, technology, and constraints.

 <p>&nbsp;</p>